 As soon as Tinkerlab shared her Egg Creative Challenge for children, I knew I wanted to join!
-I’d been toying with an idea for an Easter art project for kids already.
+I’d been toying with some ideas for Easter art projects already.
 Seeing the Tinkerlab challenge gave me the little push I needed to make it happen.

 My preschool students and I have been exploring three-dimensional art over the past few months, as well as a variety of process-based art experiences.
 Combining eggs, 3D art, and process art led to the creation of an egg sculpture project!

-an Easter project for kids to get excited about!
+Easter art projects for kids to get excited about!